The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 ### Re-Opener: before Wrath of the Heavens

-As your kill times on the earlier phases decides how you enter this Phase, I will again give some tips on what to keep track off before Thordan jumps away.
+As your kill times on the earlier phases decide how you enter this Phase, I will again give some tips on what to keep track off before Thordan jumps away.
 If you enter this Phase with 80 Shroud gauge, use an Enshroud before **Wrath of the Heavens** as you would overcap on gauges.
-Otherwise save the Enshroud and be careful not to overcap on your Shroud gauge.
+Otherwise, save the Enshroud and be careful not to overcap on your Shroud gauge.

 * Start with Shadow of Death as your first GCD and use it anywhere again before he becomes untargetable.
 Thordan will become targetable again with about five seconds on Death's Design.
 * Use Gluttony as soon as it comes off cooldown.
-This will probably be about two GCD's before Thordan jumps away for **Wrath of the Heavens** but you should be able to hit both Gibbet/Gallows after.
-If you end this with one or more Soul Reaver Stacks, don't cast Soulsow but use the Gibbet/Gallows after **Wrath of the Heavens** instead.
+This will probably be about two GCDs before Thordan jumps away for **Wrath of the Heavens,** but you should be able to hit both Gibbet/Gallows after.
+If you end this with one or more Soul Reaver Stacks, do not cast Soulsow and instead use the Gibbet/Gallows after **Wrath of the Heavens**.
 * Try to enter **Wrath of the Heavens** with zero Soul Slice charges.
 * Use Harvest Moon anywhere here and recast Soulsow during **Wrath of the Heavens**.
 * Use Enshroud if you entered with about 50 Soul gauge and 70 Shroud gauge.